Summer isn't over yet, so there's still time to escape to the beach, even if it's just for the day or weekend.

 It's officially summer, and the start of a pandemic.
 You've been working and home schooling, and you can't live without the relief of that run.
 But...it's hot as heck, so maybe you're heading to the beach for a break from the city.
-So, why not get a running session in…not hit the beach?
+So, why not get a running session in…on the beach?
 It's a lot cooler by the water.
 Plus, it's much prettier than your pathway by the bayous.
 So, the beach sounds like a great plan, right?
 Well, it is, but if you’re planning on getting those runs in on the beach, there’s a few things you need to know.

 Even Great Runners Need to Build up to Beach Runs